osisoft/testing-content/content/api-reference/identity/identity-hybrid-clients.md

 <a id="opIdHybridClients_Update Hybrid Client (`v1` path)"></a>

 Updates a hybrid client.
-Yay hybrid client!
 It can take up to one hour for these values to manifest in the authentication process.

 ### Request
 ```text